TLara1/TLara1.github.io/_projects/21_project.md

 \begin{equation}\label{eq: gamma anticommutation relation}
 \left\lbrace\gamma^\mu,\gamma^\nu\right\rbrace=\eta^{\mu\nu}.
 \end{equation}
 Here we have suppressed spinor indices and will continue to do so.
-Keep in mind that $$\gamma^mu$$ is a four-by-four matrix in spinor space.
+Keep in mind that $$\gamma^\mu$$ is a four-by-four matrix in spinor space.
 A useful property that follows from Eq. \ref{eq: gamma anticommutation relation} is,
 \begin{equation}
 \left(\gamma^\mu\right)^\dagger=\gamma^0\gamma^\mu\gamma^0.